lynn60107070/dsai3202-toxicity-monitor/README.md

 In Phase 2, we replaced the inaccessible Reddit API with Bluesky's atproto API, which provides free access to live social content.

+Why Bluesky instead of Reddit?

+Reddit’s API used to be the go-to option for academic and student projects, but after their 2023 API policy overhaul, most streaming endpoints became restricted, rate-limited, or locked behind paid tiers.
+The PRAW (Python Reddit API Wrapper) library still works, but only in very low-volume and non-real-time scenarios.
+For our use case — continuously ingesting fresh comments for live toxicity scoring — Reddit’s API no longer offers a reliable, free streaming mechanism.

+Meanwhile, Bluesky offers an open, developer-friendly API with:

+✅ Free access for small educational projects

+✅ A clean, modern authentication flow

+✅ The ability to fetch fresh posts and replies from a user’s feed

+✅ Lightweight JSON responses (perfect for cloud ingestion)

+✅ No complicated rate-limit policies for simple ingestion loops

+So instead of fighting the Reddit API boss on hard mode, we switched to the API that actually wants us to succeed.
+Bluesky gives us real, fresh social media content — which is all we need for Phase 2.

+This section explains how the model was built, what features were used, and how well the classifier performed.

+🤖 1.
+Why Train on Reddit?

+The MADOC Reddit dataset provides:

+large-scale comment data

+built-in toxicity & sentiment labels

+high diversity of communities

+a wide range of writing styles and toxicity levels

+This makes it ideal for training a toxicity detection model that generalizes well to other platforms — including the live Bluesky posts used in this phase.

+🧱 2.
+Features Used for Model Training

+From the Reddit Gold dataset, we selected the following features:

+📝 Text feature

+content (the raw text itself)

+This is transformed using TF-IDF (TfidfVectorizer):

+unigrams

+max 20,000 features

+English stopwords removed

+🔢 Numeric features

+content_length_words

+content_length_chars

+sentiment_vader

+sentiment_textblob

+subjectivity_textblob

+These features help the model capture patterns beyond words alone — such as emotional tone, subjectivity, and text length.

+🧩 3.
+Model Choice: Logistic Regression

+We used Logistic Regression with:

+max_iter=2000

+balanced-ish dataset

+scikit-learn pipeline (ColumnTransformer + StandardScaler + TF-IDF)

+Why Logistic Regression?

+Logistic Regression is:

+fast

+stable

+robust to noisy text

+interpretable

+good as a first model for text classification

+It’s widely used in industry as a strong baseline for toxicity, sentiment analysis, and moderation systems — especially before moving to deep learning models like BERT or SBERT.

+🧪 4.
+Train/Test Split & Evaluation

+We used:

+80% training

+20% testing

+stratified split (keeps class imbalance consistent)

+After training, we evaluated the model on the held-out test set.

+📊 Final Model Metrics
+=== Evaluation on Test Set ===
+Accuracy : 0.7922801608816599
+F1       : 0.42406229274643215
+Precision: 0.6607066315596105
+Recall   : 0.3122309756856277
+ROC AUC  : 0.7730654979253081

+🧾 Classification Report
+Class	Precision	Recall	F1	Notes
+0 (non-toxic)	0.81	0.95	0.87	Very strong performance
+1 (toxic)	0.66	0.31	0.42	Catches ~31% of toxic posts

+Overall:

+Accuracy: 0.79

+Macro F1: ~0.65

+ROC AUC: 0.77

+🔍 5.
+Interpretation of These Metrics
+✔ Strengths

+Detects non-toxic comments extremely well

+Reasonably good precision for toxic comments
+→ When it predicts “toxic,” it’s usually right

+Solid ROC AUC of 0.77
+→ Better than random, clear separation between classes

+⚠ Weakness

+Recall for toxic posts is low (0.31)
+→ The model misses some toxic content

+This is expected because:

+Toxicity is rare compared to non-toxic content

+Logistic Regression is linear (limited expressiveness)

+Reddit comments vary wildly in style

+Despite this, the model is good enough for a Phase 2 academic project, especially since:

+It generalizes well to unseen Bluesky text

+It runs extremely fast

+It integrates cleanly with Databricks + MLflow

 🔐 Authentication

 We securely authenticate using Databricks Secrets: